sj-piano/eth-contract-hello-world/README.md

 We set up a more persistent local blockchain, and deploy the HelloWorld contract to it.

-Open another terminal and run: `task start-local-node`
+Open another terminal and run:
+`task start-local-node`

 Leave the node running in this additional terminal.
 Log output will be displayed (the initial set of pre-loaded keypairs will be shown).
 Press Ctrl-C to stop the local node.
 Switch back to the original terminal and continue.

-Run `node scripts/hello-world-estimate-fees.js` to see fee estimations for the different contract operations.
+See fee estimations for the different contract operations:
+`node scripts/hello-world-estimate-fees.js`

-Run `node scripts/get-balance.js --address-file input-data/local-hardhat-address.txt` to find the current balance of the address that will deploy the contract.
+Find the current balance of the address that will deploy the contract:
+`node scripts/get-balance.js --address-file input-data/local-hardhat-address.txt`

-Deploy the HelloWorld contract: `task deploy-local`
+Deploy the HelloWorld contract:
+`task deploy-local`

-Note: If you would like to see log output during deployment, use the underlying script command: `node scripts/hello-world-deploy.js --log-level info`
+Note: If you would like to see log output during deployment, use the underlying script command:
+`node scripts/hello-world-deploy.js --log-level info`

 This will output an address.
 Copy this address into the `.env` file as `LOCAL_HARDHAT_DEPLOYED_CONTRACT_ADDRESS`.

+Confirm deployment:
-Run `node scripts/check-contract-exists` to confirm deployment.
+`node scripts/check-contract-exists`

-Run `node scripts/hello-world-get-message.js` to print the message stored in the contract.
+Print the message stored in the contract:
+`node scripts/hello-world-get-message.js`

-Copy the example input file:
+Create a new input file:
 `cp input-data/example-update-message.json input-data/update-message-local-network.json`

-Open it and specify a new message e.g. `Hello Mars !`.
+Open it and specify a new message e.g. `Hello Mars ! (local)`.

-Run `node scripts/hello-world-update-message.js --input-file-json input-data/update-message-local-network.json` to update the message stored in the contract.
+Update the message stored in the contract:
+`node scripts/hello-world-update-message.js --input-file-json input-data/update-message-local-network.json`

-Run `node scripts/hello-world-get-message.js` again to print the new message stored in the contract.
+Print the new message stored in the contract:
+`node scripts/hello-world-get-message.js`

 Example output: